yellowsink/dotnet-json-benchmarks/README.md

 ![How much better NativeAOT is as the run count changes](graphs/adv.png)

+I am quite stupid - please disregard the %s on the labels here.

+It's 15x faster not 15% faster.

 ![How much faster each run becomes as the run count changes: standard](graphs/overhead-standard.png)
 ![How much faster each run becomes as the run count changes: metasrcgen](graphs/overhead-metasrcgen.png)
 ![How much faster each run becomes as the run count changes: nativeaot](graphs/overhead-nativeaot.png)